 Freewheel down to the sea.
 The moon is slowly sinking towards the horizon, below a ship reflects pink light from the hidden rising sun.
 I watch the ship as I ride beside the sea.
 How close is it to the harbour?
 Can I beat it to the lock gates?
 I don’t have time to get caught at the locks today.
 Past the twisted metal of the burned out harbour shed I cut inland, zig and zag around the warehouses and through the suburbs.
 The tracing paper moon fades into the deepening sky.
 Empty streets but for a paper boy and a paper girl, bikes dropped at the end of driveways.

 I stop for a moment to take in the view back towards the sun.
-The shimmer of early morning and long shadows soften the hills.
+Stretched shadows and the shimmer of early morning soften the hills.
 I rode those hills two days ago under low grey skies.
 A skylark sings.
-A song implicit of this place, heard out of context a sound that evokes without fail home and warm hillsides.
+A song implicit of this place, heard out of context a sound that, without fail, evokes home and warm hillsides.
 Chalk and flint under wheel.
 I pass the trig point and splash through puddles.
 A lone figure is further along the ridge, a red jacket vibrant in contrast with the green and blue that fills the rest of the view.
 It takes two dips and one slight rise to catch them.
 I slow and say “Morning!” to Angus and we continue the route together.